awsdocs/amazon-ec2-user-guide/doc_source/hosting-wordpress-aml-2022.md

    ```

 1. Restart the Apache web server to pick up the new group and permissions\.
-   + Amazon Linux 2
+   + Amazon Linux 2022

      ```
      [ec2-user ~]$ sudo systemctl restart httpd
      ```
-   + Amazon Linux AMI

-     ```
-     [ec2-user ~]$ sudo service httpd restart
-     ```

-**To run the WordPress installation script with Amazon Linux 2**
+**To run the WordPress installation script with Amazon Linux 2022**

 You are ready to install WordPress\.
 The commands that you use depend on the operating system\.
-The commands in this procedure are for use with Amazon Linux 2\.
-Use the procedure that follows this one with Amazon Linux AMI\.
+The commands in this procedure are for use with Amazon Linux 2022\.
+Use the procedure that follows this one with Amazon Linux 2022 AMI\.

 1. Use the systemctl command to ensure that the `httpd` and database services start at every system boot\.